The Q Arm is the longer of the two sides (long arm) of a chromosome.

-A subclade is a minor branch of the human genetic trees.
+A subclade is a subgrouping in the haplogroups of the human genetic trees.
 This may be either the Y-chromosome tree or the mitochondrial tree.
 Subclades are more specific to a location or population group than the major branches (haplogroups).

 A telomere is the end of a DNA chromosome.
 Each of our autosomal and sex chromosomes has two telomeres.

 The “T” of the four bases that make up DNA.
 The other bases are adenine (A), cytosine (C), and guanine (G).
 Thymine always pairs with adenine.